You are going to learn all the things you need to know about the funny French idiom “Il pleut comme vache qui pisse”.

 It literally means:

 This expression dates from the second half of the 19th century.
-This is an image to say that it rains a lot since, indeed, when a cow urinates it drops a rather impressive quantity of liquid in the grass compare to a human.
+This is an image to say that it rains a lot since, indeed, when a cow urinates it drops a rather impressive quantity of liquid in the grass compared to a human.

 But why a cow?
 There are bigger animals, no?
 Well, the choice seems to be based on the biggest animal a French peasant would see in everyday life back in time.
 Too bad they didn’t have elephants.